'Okruzenje' / 'Vicinities'-recipient of the Special Jury Prize at the ‘European Citizenship Awards’, 2016

-“Okruzenje”, or “Vicinities” in English, is a pioneering current affairs talk show that brings together influential guests from across the Balkans to talk about topics sometimes painful, divisive, or even satirical -- that are at the heart of daily life.
+’Okruzenje’, or ’Vicinities’ in English, is a pioneering current affairs talk show that brings together influential guests from across the Balkans to talk about topics sometimes painful, divisive, or even satirical -- that are at the heart of daily life.
 This is not your average talk show guests come from all walks of life and are joined by a desire to discuss and listen, and by language, as most of the languages of the region are mutually understood.
-The resulting show is broadcast weekly in seven different countries unthinkable just years ago.
+The resulting show is broadcast weekly in eight different countries; unthinkable just years ago.
+Its achievements have been wide-ranging, groundbreaking and historic; bringing together prime ministers of countries in the same studio for the first time, reaching record numbers of viewers and contributing to civil society in the region through open, democratic debate and responsible media production.

-The CDRSEE together with the European Fund for the Balkans took the bold step of airing the first pilot season in five countries in spring 2012.
+In 2012, the CDRSEE together with the European Fund for the Balkans took the bold step of airing the first pilot season in five countries.
 Never before had such diverse guests come together with the objective of really listening to one another and finding resolutions to issues that reach deeply into the soul of the region and have the power to enable true reconciliation.
-Okruzenje, known in the international community as Vicinities, is a peace-building experience on the medium that reaches more homes than any other.
+Okruzenje, known in the international community as 'Vicinities', is a peace-building experience on the medium that reaches more homes than any other.

 The second season, expanded and even more powerful, tackled topics such as identity, youth unemployment and EU influence.
 Twelve editions were broadcast on eight channels.
 And remarkably, the show caught the attention of the European Parliament.
 In December 2013, the Members of the European Parliament sponsored a special event to highlight the impact of the show in the region, and called for something similar in Europe.